Insights

 Passive implantables are a particularly exciting prospect for filling this niche.
 Physical implantation gets them close enough to the bio-signs of interest to give the required accuracies, simple structures make them small and low impact on the body, and the lack of electronic components helps add to their inherent biocompatibility.
 This combination of properties could allow the expansion of biosensing to more bio-signs and to more patients and, eventually, consumers.

 TTP designs and develops next-generation medical implants using a holistic multi-disciplinary approach to identify custom solutions for each specific case.
 We run development programmes from specification of top-level requirements through to setting up supply chains and transfer to manufacturing.
-Please reach out if you would like to discuss anything in this blog, or technology for biosensing more generally.
+Please reach out if you would like to discuss anything in this blog, or technology for biosensing product development more generally.

 References